Aayush9029/NativeYoutube/README.md

 - [ ] Package app with mpv and youtube-dl binary
 - [ ] New Splash Screen

 ---

 FAQ:

 Why no clean code structure?
  - Working on it.

-How do i donate?
+How do I donate?
 - You don't need to, [but feel free to checkout some of my other apps](https://apps.apple.com/ca/developer/aayush-pokharel/id1532440924)